davideast/stitch-mcp/docs/connect-your-agent.md

 npx @_davideast/stitch-mcp init
 ```

 Or manually configure your client below.
-Each client shows the proxy config first (with API key auth), then the direct config.
+If you haven't decided between proxy and direct, read [Connection Modes](connection-modes.md) first.
+Each client below shows the proxy config first (with API key auth), then the direct config.

 ### Claude Code